 Boucheron-lovers captivated by this jewellery name have included Joséphine Baker, Sarah Bernhardt, Edith Piaf, Grace Kelly, Kristin Scott Thomas, Julianne Moore, Gwen Stefani, Charlotte Rampling and Ava Gardner (who inspired an entire line of Boucheron jewels), among others who’ve been captivated by this jewellery name.

 But how do you capture the sparkle of jewellery, in a bottle?
 Well, in 1988, ‘noses’ Francis Deléamont and Jean-Pierre Bethouard succeeded in doing just that, for Boucheron‘s signature fragrance.
 As Alain Boucheron (President of Boucheron from 1980 to 2004) explained, this was ‘a new art for travelling the road of dreams and contemporary sensuality, a new language to exalt emotion, our reason for existing and creating.’
 As Béthouard observed: ‘The perfume had to capture the sparkle, the light and the splendour of a multi-facted jewel.’
-And indeed, with the signature femininity for which Boucheron is loved, the fragrance is as multi-faceted as a diamond: an Oriental floral, with a halo of mandarin and orange blossoms, an opulent heart of white flowers – jasmine, ylang ylang, tuberose – and drops of amber and vanilla in the velvety base.
+And indeed, the fragrance is as multi-faceted as a diamond: an Ambrée floral, with a halo of mandarin and orange blossoms, an opulent heart of white flowers – jasmine, ylang ylang, tuberose – and drops of amber and vanilla in the velvety base.

 And what else could the bottle be, but a ring…?
 (See it below.)
 Inspired by the archives of special orders, the glass artisans rose to the challenge to create an ‘olfactory jewellery set’, producing an imaginary ring in rock crystal, decorated with gold and studded with a blue sapphire cabochon.
 In a rather wonderful twist, Boucheron‘s clients flocked to the Place Vendôme to buy the real version of the ‘jewel bottle’; it didn’t exist – but Boucheron savvily soon brought that to life, too.